 Califia makes a variety of delicious dairy-free creamers with the proper consistency to blend well with coffee.
-Its unsweetened Almondmilk creamer has a noticeable almond taste, but it’s sweetened by added coconut cream; the result is yummy and healthy.
+Its unsweetened Almondmilk creamer has a noticeable almond taste, but it’s balanced by added coconut cream; the result is yummy and healthy.

 No oil is added to this creamer (another plus), yet it has a good mouth feel and froths well.
 There are just five calories and no carbs per tablespoon, and only half-a-gram of fat.
 It’s vegan, gluten-free, soy-free and non-GMO, and unlike many competitors, it doesn’t contain carrageenan as a thickener.
 Calcium is added to provide the bone support benefit found in milk.

 Califia Farms sells several dozen similar sugar-free non-dairy creamers with similar attributes, Almondmilk Better Half (more like half-and-half than cream) among them.
 There are a number of great flavored options, though, including hazelnut and French vanilla.
 Love lattes?
-The Califa Barista blends are super-frothy.
+The Califia Barista blends are super-frothy.

 So Delicious Organic Coconutmilk Creamer